cbsd/puppet-cbsd/README.md

 Works with FreeBSD 10+ and CBSD 10.3.3+

-Currenltry only jail is supported by this module.
+Currently only jail is supported by this module.
 Bhyve and XEN - work in progress.

 ## Contributing